observIQ/opentelemetry-collector-contrib/receiver/apachepulsarreceiver/documentation.md

     enabled: false
 ```

-### topic.avgmsgsize
+### pulsar.topic.avgmsgsize

-average size of messages in the last interval
+The average size (in bytes) of messages in the last interval for all topics in the cluster.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |